Customer: Department of Fisheries, Western Australian Government

-BMT and The University of Western Australia undertook a study to support preparation of an environmental impact statement on proposed finfish aquaculture activities off the mid-west coast of Western Australia.
+We undertook a study with The University of Western Australia to support the preparation of an environmental impact statement on proposed finfish aquaculture activities off the mid-west coast of Western Australia.

 The project was a significant technical undertaking, as the model covered an extensive area of 2.7 million hectares, with a single open boundary of approximately 413 km stretching from Kalbarri in the north to Coolimba in the south.
 It also required a range of mesh resolution from 3.5 km at the open boundary to less than 40 m in the vicinity of the proposed fish cages.
 A particle tracking module was developed for TUFLOW FV to determine the fate of excess feed and faecal matter, which was coupled to a sediment diagenesis model to determine the impact of the particles on the biogeochemistry of the seabed.

 In consultation with aquaculture industry representatives, the model was successfully applied to determine an upper limit of aquaculture production, based on the carrying capacity of the surrounding environment.

 We were commissioned by the Abu Dhabi Environment Agency to undertake advanced numerical modelling at a site within the Arabian Gulf.
 This was to assess the viability of developing aquaculture operations at the site.

 In association with Buckley Vann town planners and the Department of Civil Engineering at the University of Queensland (UQ), we undertook a climate change vulnerability and adaptation planning study for the remote centre of Choiseul Bay, at the northern tip of the Solomon Islands.

 We are working with the Environment Agency – Abu Dhabi to establish a finfish aquaculture zone adjacent to Dalma Island in western Abu Dhabi